Solar power in China: Manufacturers

+Large debt challenged several manufacturers in 2016.
+By 2025, the industry had overcapacity and price wars.

 Concentrated solar power

 Solar resource

 China has large potential for concentrated solar power (CSP), especially in the south-western part of the country.

 The highest daily mean values of direct normal radiation are found in the Qinghai-Tibet Plateau and Sichuan Basin, at 9 kWh/m2.

 Most of northern and western China has daily average direct normal radiation over 5 kWh/m2, considered the limit for economical use of CSP.

 Practical limitations for deployment of CSP include mountainous terrain and distance from energy load centers, mostly concentrated in the east.

 Public policy

 The 12th five-year plan, for 2011 to 2015, called for the installation of 1,000 MW by 2015, and 3,000 MW of CSP plants by 2020.

 However, at the end of 2014, only several demonstration stations were operational in the country.
 In the subsequent 13th five-year plan a demonstration batch for 20 CSP plants for 1.35 GW was launched, which aimed to bring latest international technologies to China and build a domestic CSP industry.
 Plants were located in different provinces and used several different routes, including parabolic trough, central receiver towers and a novel beam-down tower design.

 The initially target for 2018 could not be met and deadlines were extended multiple times, and the initially planned second batch was canceled.
 At the end of 2021 the installed capacity stood at 550 MW.

 Chinese industry has gained considerable experience in the molten-salt storage technology and operating results of the plants are promising and meet their design parameters.